Meet the Team

 UNDERGRAD RESEARCH ASSISTANT

-Esai is a Junior at CSUN, majoring in psychology and minoring in management, and is an undergraduate research assistant in the SALUD Lab.
-His research interests are the destigmatization of therapy and psychology in Hispanic communities, especially men, and facilitating the growth and recognition of Hispanic female voices within their communities.
+Esai Anthony Padilla (Ésai Antonio Padilla) is a Senior at CSUN, majoring in psychology and minoring in management.
+He is an undergraduate research assistant in the SALUD Lab and the P.U.E.N.T.E Lab.
+His research interests are the destigmatization of PMHS (Psychological & Mental Health Service) in Hispanic communities, especially men's attitudes toward PMHS, and facilitating the growth and recognition of female voices within their families/communities.
 Ultimately, he hopes to address the male suicide epidemic.
-He plans to pursue a graduate degree in clinical psychology and become a Licensed Psychologist.
-Esai enjoys reading, writing, singing, and spending time with his family, friends, and dogs in his free time.
+He plans to pursue a graduate degree in clinical psychology to develop and publish culturally informed models and become a Licensed Clinical Psychologist, PhD. Ésai enjoys reading, writing, singing, and spending time with his family, friends, and dogs in his free time.

 POST-BAC RESEARCH ASSISTANT